mstorsjo/llvm-mingw/README.md

   Sanitizer requires using a PDB file for symbolizing the error location and backtraces.
 - The sanitizers are only supported on x86.
-- llvm-objcopy doesn't support COFF yet, so the docker images bundle binutils objcopy/strip for this purpose instead, with a wrapper to relabel ARM/ARM64 binaries into something that binutils objcopy/strip accepts to work on, and back.
 - The import libraries that this toolchain produces are in the same COFF short import format as MSVC produces; GNU binutils doesn't support this format.